vdemichev/DiaNN/README.md

 ```
 --cfg <config file>
 ```
-Specifies a file name with a set of commands to be executed.
+Specifies a file with a set of commands to be executed.
 ```
 --threads <thread number>
 ```